lit/lit-element/docs/_guide/styles.md

 See the section on [CSS custom properties](#customprops) for more information.

-#### Expressions in static styles {#expressions}
+### Expressions in static styles {#expressions}

 Static styles apply to all instances of a component.
-Any expressions in your CSS are evaluated **once**, then reused for all instances.
+Any expressions in CSS are evaluated **once**, then reused for all instances.

 {:.alert .alert-info}
 <div>

-**Consider using CSS variables and custom properties to style instances of your components.** CSS custom properties are a good way to create per-instance styles, and work well with app themes.
-See [CSS custom properties](#customprops) for more information.
+**Consider using CSS variables and custom properties to create [configurable styles](#configurable).** CSS cusom properties work well with app themes, and also allow you to create per-instance styles.

 </div>